-Figure 2.
-Schematics of the general flow of information for spectrometric remote measurements of gases in the atmosphere.
-Electromagnetic radiation is collected, analyzed and measured to extract different properties like intensity, phase, degree of polarization, etc.
+Figure 3.
+Schematics of the information flow for spectrometric remote measurements of gases in the atmosphere

-The input signal is a determinant of the absolute limitation in the amount of information that can be retrieved from the measurement; therefore, an important part of the success of a remote sensing application is debt to a proper instrumental design and an efficient measurement strategy to maximize the quality of the input signal.
-For instance, for remote sensing of volcanic gases in the ultraviolet spectral region by absorption spectroscopy, the choice of instrumental components should consider such aspects as the typical range of measurement, the spectral region of absorption of the volcanic species, the desired sampling rate, etc. A wide field of view can make the measurements faster but less accurate, accepting excessive amount of radiation from spectral regions outside those of interest can introduce detrimental effects like stray light on the signal, etc. The design of a remote sensing instrument should provide an answer to the question of how to achieve a defined signal to noise ratio for the measurement of a certain species under expected measurement conditions (distance, concentration, temperature, pressure, etc.).
-On the basis of the scheme presented in Figure 2, it is possible to define different criteria for a classification of remote sensing techniques, as indicated in Table 2.
+The input signal is a determinant of the absolute limitation in the amount of information that can be retrieved from the measurement; therefore, an important part of the success of a remote sensing application is due to a proper instrumental design and an efficient measurement strategy to maximize the quality of the input signal.
+For instance, for remote sensing of volcanic gases in the ultraviolet spectral region by absorption spectroscopy, the choice of instrumental components should consider such aspects as the typical range of measurement, the spectral region of absorption of the volcanic species, the desired sampling rate, etc. A wide field of view can make the measurements faster but less accurate, accepting excessive amount of radiation from spectral regions outside those of interest can introduce detrimental effects including stray light on the signal, etc. The design of a remote sensing instrument should provide an answer to the question of how to achieve a defined signal to noise ratio for the measurement of a certain species under expected measurement conditions (distance, concentration, temperature, pressure, etc.)?
+On the basis of the scheme presented in Figure 3, it is possible to define different criteria for a classification of remote sensing techniques, as indicated in Table 2.

 Table 2.
-Different classifications of electromagnetic remote sensing techniques
+Different classification criteria for electromagnetic remote sensing techniques